 I write for Folks magazine.
-They feature people living with disabilities or chronic illness, but their ethos matches mine – the stories are about who these people are, not their diagnosis.
+They feature people living with disabilities or chronic illness – the stories are about who these people are, not just their diagnosis.

-Here’s a selection of what I’ve written.
+Here’s some of my stories.
 My author profile on the Folks site has the whole list.

 An interview I did with musician Aesop Rock, about his lyrics, mental health, and cat Kirby.
 All the important things.